Mai Hontama vs. Su Jeong Jang: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Mai Hontama vs. Su Jeong Jang Trends and Insights

-- Hontama is coming off a defeat at the hands of No. 206-ranked Arianne Hartono, 4-6, 3-6, in the qualifying round at the US Open.
+- Hontama is coming off a loss to No. 206-ranked Arianne Hartono, 4-6, 3-6, in the qualifying round at the US Open.

-- In the US Open (her last tournament), Jang was taken down in the qualifying round by No. 363-ranked McCartney Kessler, 2-6, 4-6.
+- In her most recent match in the qualifying round of the US Open, Jang went down 2-6, 4-6 against McCartney Kessler.

-- Hontama has played 11 matches over the past year across all court surfaces, and 22.7 games per match.
+- Hontama has played 11 matches over the past 12 months across all court types, and 22.7 games per match.

-- Hontama has played five matches on hard courts over the past 12 months, and 19.4 games per match.
+- In her five matches on hard courts over the past year, Hontama has played an average of 19.4 games.

-- In the past year, Jang has competed in 12 total matches (across all court types), winning 46.8% of the games.
+- In the past 12 months, Jang has played 12 total matches (across all court types), winning 46.8% of the games.
 She averages 23.3 games per match and 10.0 games per set.

-- On hard courts, Jang has played 10 matches and averaged 23.5 games per match and 10.2 games per set.
+- Jang has averaged 23.5 games per match and 10.2 games per set in 10 matches on hard courts in the past 12 months, winning 47.7% of those games.

-- In terms of sets, Jang has taken two against Hontama (100.0%), while Hontama has captured zero.
+- In two sets between Jang and Hontama, Jang has yet to lose any of them.

-- Jang has bettered Hontama in 12 of 15 total games between them, good for a 80.0% winning percentage.
+- Jang and Hontama have competed in 15 total games, and Jang has won more often, securing 12 of them.

-- Hontama and Jang have faced off one time, averaging 15 games and two sets per match.
+- Jang and Hontama have faced off one time, and they have averaged 15.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.